Things To Do in Spring

 Since 1977, the annual Bloomsday race has been held on the first Sunday in May.
 Drawing thousands of runners from all over the country, Bloomsday is the world’s largest timed road race.
 The 12K run is open to runners, walkers, wheelchairs, assisted wheelchairs, and strollers, making it an inclusive event for all.
 Participants can choose to keep it casual and run or walk for the fun of it, or get competitive for a chance at the prize money and first place title.

 As spring progresses with nature providing a show that’s on display everywhere you look in Spokane, the local wine community has something new to share as well.
-The Cork District’s Spring Release Wine Weekend occurs over Mother’s Day weekend and debuts over 20 new wines from Spokane’s very own collection of wineries.
-With all of the more than 15 wine producers in the Cork District opening their doors for tastings, tours, entertainment, and activities, there’s no better time to get to know this side of the city and celebrate the mother figure in your life.
+The Cork District’s Spring Release Wine Weekend occurs each Mother’s Day weekend and debuts over 20 new wines from Spokane’s very own collection of wineries.
+With all of the more than 15 wine producers in the Cork District opening their doors for tastings, tours, entertainment and special offers.

-With the spring lilacs firmly in bloom, June brings the opportunity to peruse local gardens during the Spokane in Bloom Garden Tour.
-The self-guided event showcases exceptional private gardens in a select area of the city.
-The gardens can be large or small, professionally designed or DIY fabulous, and all are sure to be spectacularly unique.
-While you’re out touring gardens, be sure to visit the Lilac Garden at Manito Park where Spokane’s very own lilac, the Syringa Spokane, can be viewed.
+Spring is the perfect time to explore the 120 parks in the Spokane region.
+Be sure to visit the Lilac Garden at Manito Park where Spokane’s very own lilac, the Syringa Spokane, can be viewed.
 Along with the double pink hybrid lilac, visitors can view 23 distinct species of lilacs in all their springtime grandeur.